JJGO/thunderpack/README.md

 _Blazingly fast multi-modal data format for training deep neural networks_

+🚧 🚧 🚧 THIS REPO IS UNDER CONSTRUCTION 🚧 🚧 🚧

 ## ❓ TL;DR

 Most deep learning comprise of media (image, video, sound) are distributed as plain individual files, but this can incur in a lot of inefficiencies due to the filesystem behaving poorly when many files are involved.
 ThunderPack solves the issue by using **LMDB** an lightweight database, that supports blazingly fast reads.